sCrypt-Inc/scryptTS-docs/docs/reference/classes/DefaultProvider.md

 # Class: DefaultProvider

-The default provider is the safest, easiest way to begin developing on Bitcoin, and it is also robust enough for use in production.
+The default provider is the safest, easiest way to begin developing on Bitcon, and it is also robust enough for use in production.

 ## Hierarchy